blacks0rrow/sealiiee/README.md

 - ❥ Regretevator

 **˗ˏˋ ᯓ★ INTERESTS ˎˊ˗**
 > ✦ Those in *italics* are my current biggest fixations !
+Please int if you like any of these , ESPECIALLY THE ONES IN ITALICS !! :3
 - ❥ *Daybreak 2*
 - ❥ *Gravity falls*
 - ❥ Pressure